Trump sues in 3 states, laying ground for contesting outcome

 “There is transparency in this process.
 The counting has been going on.
 There are observers observing this counting, and the counting will continue,” he said.

-The Georgia lawsuit filed in Chatham County essentially asks a judge to ensure the state laws are being followed on absentee ballots.
-Campaign officials said they were considering peppering a dozen other counties around the state with similar claims around absentee ballots.
+The Georgia lawsuit filed in Chatham County essentially asked the judge to ensure the state laws are being followed on absentee ballots.
+Campaign officials said earlier they were considering similar challenges in a dozen other counties around the state.

 Trump, addressing supporters at the White House early Wednesday, talked about taking the undecided race to the Supreme Court.
-Though it was unclear what he meant, his comments evoked a reprise of the court’s intervention in the 2000 presidential election that ended with a decision effectively handing the presidency to George W. Bush.
+Though it was unclear what he meant, his comments evoked a reprise of the court’s intervention in the 2000 presidential election, which ended with a decision effectively handing the presidency to George W. Bush.

 To some election law experts, calling for the Supreme Court to intervene now seemed premature, if not rash.